Garrett Harris 1:32 p.m., March 19

 Both Manuok and Via Satellite signed to San Diego-based Loud and Clear Records.
 Via Satellite released

 their second album ¡Traffico! in 2002, followed in 2005 by Cities are Temples.
 A successful tour of Japan was launched, however the band ended up splitting.

 Mercado toured as a member of the Black Heart Procession, but did not formally join that group, and he's also performed with the Album Leaf, Mr. Tube and the Flying Objects, and Tristeza.
 Reece went on to play with Limber Wolf.

 Singer/guitarist Drew Andrews (the Album Leaf) released a solo EP in 2008, I Could Write a Book.
 He eventually left the Album Leaf, launching a new band in 2014 called Bit Maps.

 In 2016, Reece was diagnosed with a form of cancer called adenocarcinoma, prompting him to contact Andrews and Mercado about regrouping.
-They went back to live demos recorded in the early 2000s to build up new recordings, beginning in January 2017, with a new album planned for that May.
-Reece passed away on May 15 of that year.
+They went back to live demos recorded in the early 2000s to build up new recordings, beginning in January 2017, with recording engineer Sven-Erik Seaholm.
+Reece passed away in mid-May of that year.